 Dr. Marcus is a frequent featured speaker at numerous seminars both nationally and internationally.
 She has served on the Board of Directors of the Federation of Straight Chiropractors and Organizations, Sherman College’s Distinguished Board of Regents.
 Locally she has volunteered her care to moms and children at a local women’s shelter since 1998.
 In 2003, she was invited to help hometown Crayola Crayons celebrate its centennial of color and designed a float for the parade.
 Practice members and community support created a giant orange saxophone/spine for the occasion!

-Her personal life balances include family time, gardening, theatre, photography, writing and singing with the Lehigh Valley Chorus, an award winning women’s a Capella group that performs and competes regionally.
+Her personal life balances include family time, travel. gardening, theatre, photography, writing and singing with the Lehigh Valley Chorus, an award winning women’s a Capella group that performs and competes regionally.